quinnkeast/jengoertzen-website/_books/books.md

   - title: The Practice
     author: Seth Godin
     reading: true
+  - title: Number9Dream
+    author: David Mitchell
+    thoughts: A more experimental read.
+I wasn't in the best headspace for experiments, sadly.
   - title: The Ladies of Grace Adieu
     author: Susanna Clarke
     thoughts: Delightful, reads like classic fiction from a parallel world.